KsenijaGorodniuk/timeless-photography-msp1/README.md

 - Offer online gift vouchers (purchase page)
 - Customer account feature with ongoing and finished projects

-**Avoided**
+**Avoided:**

-Adding the smooth scroll effect, as it potentically can have a negative impact on accessibility.
+- Adding the smooth scroll effect, as it potentically can have a negative impact on accessibility.
 [CSS tricks Blog](https://css-tricks.com/snippets/jquery/smooth-scrolling/)

 ## Technologies used